 Like any good content marketing, community content is drawn directly from the needs, wants and pain points of the community.
 It’s not about you, and it’s led by its value to users of that community.

-An owned or branded online community, complemented by push and pull across relevant social media channels, remains one of the richest assets a business can invest in; in addition to the relationships and trust it can deliver, it’s a content, search and discovery powerhouse!
+An owned or branded online community, complemented by push and pull across relevant social media channels, remains one of the richest assets a business can invest in; in addition to the relationships and trust it can deliver, it’s content, search and discovery powerhouse!

 What’s the best strategy for developing content for an online community?